rohitbhakaregit/application_insight/README.md

 # application_insight_demo

-In this demo I have created a docker image and used Helm 3 for AKS deployment .
+In this demo I created a docker image and used Helm 3 for AKS deployment.

-## Steps to follow:
+## Deployment steps:

 ### Go to dockerbuild directory